Focus on: 20th-century fashion

 What is the course about?

-This art history course charts twentieth-century European fashion through an examination of the work of key designers including Chanel & Dior.
+This short course charts twentieth-century European fashion through an examination of the work of key designers including Chanel & Dior.
 We will explore the relationship between fashion and events such as war, and social and economic change and we will study garments as examples of material culture that maintain a systematic relationship with the societies that wore them, considering clothes as signs that make various statements about identity.

 What will we cover?